 The School of Social and Behavioral Sciences offers a BS in political science in the New College of Interdisciplinary Arts and Sciences at ASU's West campus.

 Political science is the study of governmental practices, politics and theories.
 Coursework in the political science program covers American institutions, international relations, political theory and world affairs.
 The program helps students gain a basic understanding of the assumptions underlying political science and develop the necessary research skills for analyzing complex sociopolitical issues.
 In addition to coursework, students learn through internships, service-learning and research opportunities.
-The Bachelor of Science differs from the BA degree program in that it requires an additional statistics course and a methods course.
+The Bachelor of Science degree differs from the Bachelor of Arts degree in that it requires an additional statistics course and a methods course.

 Graduates of this program are prepared for work as analysts or aides in local, state or national legislative offices, among other roles.
 Many graduates go on to law school or graduate programs in political science, social science, urban planning or public administration.